EstevesX10/Transformer-From-Scratch/README.md

 ## How Transformers Work

-Transformers break down text/sentences into smaller pieces called `tokens`.
-Therefore, through the use of attention mechanisms, they are capable of better understanding the relationships between these tokens.
-Consequently, in translation tasks, they manage to generate a translation (new text) by predicting one word at a time.
+Transformers **break down text/sentences** into smaller pieces called `tokens`.
+Therefore, through the use of `attention mechanisms`, they are capable of better understanding the relationships between these tokens.
+Consequently, in **translation tasks**, they manage to generate a translation (new text) by predicting one word at a time.

 <div align="center">
 <img src="./Transformer From Scratch/Assets/Translation_Task.png" width="60%" height="60%" />